kaesonho/react-i13n-testci/README.md

 ### I13n Tree
 ![Instrumentation Tree](https://git.corp.yahoo.com/github-enterprise-assets/0000/1644/0003/9712/5811235c-f2b1-11e4-9692-becb91d7336d.png)
-* `react-i13n` build the `I13n Tree` with `context` and life cycle event `componentWillMount`, we could define the `model` data we need.
-Which means we don't need addtional DOM manipulation when we want to get `model` values for sending out linkview/click beacon.
+* `react-i13n` build the `I13n Tree` with `context` and life cycle event `componentWillMount`, we could define the `i13nModel` data we need.
+Which means we don't need addtional DOM manipulation when we want to get `i13nModel` values for sending out linkview/click beacon.
-* `model` could be a plain object or a dynamic function with a proper `model` object return, which means we could dynamically change `model` data without causing rerender due to the `props` changes.
+* `i13nModel` could be a plain object or a dynamic function with a proper `i13nModel` object return, which means we could dynamically change `i13nModel` data without causing rerender due to the `props` changes.
-* Whenever we want to get the `model` for certain node, it traverses back to the root and merge all the `model` information in the path.
+* Whenever we want to get the `i13nModel` for certain node, it traverses back to the root and merge all the `i13nModel` information in the path.
 Since the tree is already built and we don't need extra DOM access, it should be pretty cheap and efficient.

 ### I13n Node
 * The node in i13n Tree, it will be passed with the `payload` to the handler function, it provides APIs for users to get the informations needed for beaconing.
-* `i13nNode.getModel` - get the model data of the node.
+* `i13nNode.getModel` - get the i13nModel data of the node.
 * `i13nNode.getMergedModel` - get the model data which is traversed and combined to the root.
 * `i13nNode.getPosition` - get the position of its parent.
 * `i13nNode.getText` - get the inner text value of that node.